loppam/MiniApp/README.md

   }));
 }
 ```
 Next, let's create a provider component that handles our Wagmi configuration.
 Create `components/providers/WagmiProvider.tsx`.

-We'll configure our client with Base as a connected network and use the `frameConnector` that we just created:
+We'll configure our clients with Base as a connected network and use the `frameConnector` that we just created:

 ```
 import { createConfig, http, WagmiProvider } from "wagmi";